You found our guide to virtual retirement parties.

 Here is a list of more fun question games.

-13. Online Office Games
+13. Online Office Games (Hosted Event)

 Some companies give watches to retirees.
 We think a shiny gold medal might be a much more exciting gift.
 You can allow your departing colleague the chance to become an office champion one last time by playing a spirited round of Online Office Games.